-23. Portus Singapore Pte Ltd. is the owner by assignment from the inventors, Charles Cameron Lindquist and Timothy John Lindquist, of all right, title, and interest in and to United States Patent Number 8,914,526 (the "526 Patent"), titled "Local and Remote Monitoring Using a Standard Web Browser" including the right to sue for all past infringement.

-24. Portus Pty Ltd. is the exclusive licensee of the '526 Patent.

-25. Attached to this Complaint as Exhibit A is a true and correct copy of the '526 Patent.

-26. The '526 Patent issued from United States Patent and Trademark Office application no. 09/868,417, which was based on a PCT application no. 99/01128, which was filed on December 17, 1999.
-That PCT application was based on Australian patent application (PP 7764) filed on December 17, 1998.

-27. The Patent Office issued the '526 Patent on December 16, 2014, after a full and fair examination.

-28. The '526 Patent is valid and enforceable.

-29. The '526 Patent abstract describes a home security and control system for monitoring and controlling an external environment such as a home environment comprising: an Internet browser connectable to an external network, or "Cloud" a Cloud located external to the home environment and accessible via the Internet browser; a communications server located in the Cloud and adapted to interconnect on demand with one of a series of connection gateways located in predetermined home environments; and a connection gateway located in the home environment; wherein upon accessing a predetermined address by the Internet browser on the Cloud, the communications server connects to a predetermined one of the connection gateways to control and/or monitor the operation of a series of the connection gateways to control and/or monitor the operation of the security device.
+- 22. Portus Singapore Pte Ltd. is the owner by assignment from the inventors, Charles Cameron Lindquist and Timothy John Lindquist, of all right, title, and interest in and to United States Patent Number 8,914,526 (the "'526 Patent"), titled "Local and Remote Monitoring Using a Standard Web Browser" including the right to sue for all past infringement. - 23.
+Portus Pty Ltd. is the exclusive licensee of the '526 Patent. - 24.
+Attached to this Complaint as Exhibit A is a true and correct copy of the '526 Patent. - 25.
+The '526 Patent issued from United States Patent and Trademark Office application no. 09/868,417, which was based on a PCT application no. 99/01128, which was filed on December 17, 1999.
+That PCT application was based on Australian patent application (PP 7764) filed on December 17, 1998. - 26.
+The Patent Office issued the '526 Patent on December 16, 2014, after a full and fair examination. - 27.
+The '526 Patent is valid and enforceable. - 28.
+The '526 Patent abstract describes a home security and control system for monitoring and controlling an external environment such as a home environment comprising: an Internet browser connectable to an external network, which includes but is not limited to an extranet; an external network located external to the home environment and accessible via the Internet browser; a communications server located in the external network and adapted to interconnect on demand with one of a series of connection gateways located in predetermined home environments; and a connection gateway located in the home environment adapted to control and/or monitor the operation of at least one security device in the home environment; wherein upon accessing a predetermined address by the Internet browser on the external network, the communications server connects to a predetermined one of the connection gateways to control and/or monitor the operation of the security device.

-30. The inventors of the '526 Patent, recognized that home automation and security systems had become more advanced and that the "[u]sers often have a common need to control and monitor such systems both locally and remotely."
+29. The inventors of the '526 Patent, recognized that home automation and security systems had become more advanced and that the "[u]sers often have a common need to control and monitor such systems both locally and remotely."
 '526 Patent at 1:35-36.
 However, despite the growing complexity of these systems, users "generally must resort to non-visual monitoring and control mechanisms for remote operation [such as] by telephone through codes entered via a telephone handset."
 Id. at 1:38-41.